observerw/lsp-client/README.md

-# (WIP) LSP Client
+# LSP Client

 [![PyPI version](https://badge.fury.io/py/lsp-client.svg)](https://badge.fury.io/py/lsp-client)
 [![Python versions](https://img.shields.io/pypi/pyversions/lsp-client.svg)](https://pypi.org/project/lsp-client/)

-> [!WARNING]
+> [!NOTE]
 > This project is still in development and may not be fully functional yet.
-Soon we will have a stable release.
+Any PRs are welcome to help us improve it!

 Full-featured, well-typed, and easy-to-use LSP client for Python.